dtinth/i2DX/README.md

 i2DX
 =======

 i2DX is a web-based IIDX controller for iPad / Opera Mobile.
-One night project 2011-10-04. [__Video demo__](http://www.youtube.com/watch?v=C3cZsZYK4Jo)
+One night project 2011-10-04.

 You can use it with [StepMania 5](http://www.stepmania.com/), especially with the [beatmaniaIIDX15 theme](http://www.stepmania.com/forums/showthread.php?28308-SM5-beatmaniaIIDX15-theme-and-noteskin&p=195991#post195991).
+You can also use it with Lunatic Rave 2, or other sims as well.

 Because it is __web based__, you just need to run the server application on your computer, and then point your device's web browser to the server (they must be on the same wireless network!).